Master of Education (M.Ed.) in TESOL Program

 Current Student, 2013

-Regent's online Master of Education in TESOL program (Teaching English to Speakers of Other Languages) is designed for individuals who have a desire to work with children and/or adults who are learning English as a second or foreign language.
+Regent's online Master of Education (M.Ed.) in TESOL program (Teaching English to Speakers of Other Languages) is designed for individuals who have a desire to teach the English language to children and/or adults who are learning English as a second or foreign language.
 Courses emphasize TESOL methodology, linguistics, intercultural/cross-cultural education, second language acquisition, literacy instruction and assessing student achievement.
-Individuals pursuing the Virginia Department of Education (VDOE) approved TESOL Program - PreK-12 ESL Endorsement Track must be licensed classroom teachers; however, a teaching license is not needed for individuals that wish to work with adult populations and plan to pursue the TESOL Program - Adult Track.
-Individuals pursuing the Master's in TESOL program may consider positions in both domestic and international settings.
+Individuals pursuing the Virginia Department of Education (VDOE) approved TESOL Program - PreK-12 ESL Endorsement Track must be licensed classroom teachers; however, a teaching license is not needed to become an English language teacher who desires to work with adult populations and plans to pursue the TESOL Program - Adult Track.
+Individuals pursuing the online master's degree in TESOL program may consider positions in both domestic and international settings.

 Curriculum: Master's in TESOL